Eoin-ONeill-Yokai/Audiobox/README.md

 ```
 sudo apt install ~/../Downloads/bitwig-studio-$version.deb # Home in this case is /home/username/.audiobox.
 We want to get to the real home's downloads!
-sudo distrobox-export --app bitwig-studio # This will export an application shortcut for your start menu and/or app launcher for quickly launching bitwig in the container.
+distrobox-export --app bitwig-studio # This will export an application shortcut for your start menu and/or app launcher for quickly launching bitwig in the container.
 ```